phdye/sqlparse-py3.2.5/doc/Formatting-Plugin-Architecture.md

 `sqlparse/plugins/__init__.py`.
 Each formatter enhancement can live in its own module and register itself with the registry without modifying shared code.

+Plugins are discovered lazily.
+Bundled plugins are located by scanning the ``sqlparse.plugins`` package, while third-party plugins can advertise themselves via the ``sqlparse.plugins`` entry point group.
+Discovery happens on first access so simply installing a package exposing an entry point makes the plugin available without touching the core library.

 ## Writing a plugin

 1. Create a module inside `sqlparse/plugins/`.